 Helmholtz-Zentrum Berlin für Materialien und Energie (HZB) explores solutions for a climate-neutral society.
 Researchers are developing and optimising efficient and cost-effective materials for solar cells, batteries and catalysts.
 These energy materials are essential components for achieving a CO2-neutral and secure energy supply.
 With HZB’s X-ray source, BESSY II researchers study the structure and function of various materials, such as energy materials.
 In particular, metal halide perovskite-based solar cells are in the focus of R&D. Several groups investigate materials, processes and up-scaling in order to provide a future solar cell technology being high-performing, stable and sustainable.
 In PEPPERONI HZB will focus on the integration of processes for perovskite/silicon tandem cells, leading this work package and contributing to work on encapsulation and outdoor monitoring of such cells and modules.
 HZB is coordinating the PEPPERONI project jointly with Qcells.

-CSEM SA, the Swiss Center for Electronics and Microtechnology, is a non-profit research and technology organization whose objective is to promote industrial innovation in the field of micro- and nanotechnologies, digital technologies, precision manufacturing, and sustainable energy.
-The Sustainable Energy Center is an industry-driven, application-oriented program within CSEM that aims to bring new technologies to the market in the field of PV, batteries, and energy system management.
-More specifically, the Sustainable Energy Center is providing a full range of services to partners, ranging from technology development to product prototyping, including the realization of full-size demonstration systems.
-The infrastructure available at the Center includes specialty systems for thin-film coating, patterning, printing, and fabrication processes, as well as pilot manufacturing lines – from wafer etching up to the assembly of fully functional PV modules and systems.
+CSEM is a Swiss technology innovation centre developing advanced technologies with a high societal impact, which it then transfers to industry to strengthen the economy.
+The non-profit-orientated, public-private organisation is internationally recognised and works to support the disruptive activities of companies in Switzerland and abroad.
+CSEM operates in the domains of precision manufacturing, digitalisation, and sustainable energy.
+More specifically, through its sustainable energy activities, CSEM provides a full range of services to partners, ranging from technology development to product prototyping, including the realization of full-size demonstration systems.
+CSEM’s infrastructure includes speciality systems for thin-film coating, patterning, printing, fabrication processes, and pilot manufacturing lines – from wafer etching up to the assembly of fully functional PV modules and systems.

 Kaunas University of Technology (KTU) is a leading Lithuanian university providing a wide range of studies and research and closely cooperating with businesses.
 KTU originates from the University of Lithuania founded in Kaunas on 16 February 1922.
 KTU is one of the largest technical universities in the Baltic States.
 Being an interdisciplinary university, that develops and transfers new knowledge and innovations, KTU constantly strengthens its positions at the international level due to the continued successful cooperation with recognized foreign research and study institutions and businesses.
 In PEPPERONI, Prof. Vytautas Getautis’ research group at the Department of Organic Chemistry will lead the research efforts towards improvement and scalability of materials, focusing on synthesis and methodology for the production of the self-assembled hole- and electron-transporting materials.